quicwg/base-drafts/draft-ietf-quic-transport.md

 To avoid excessively small idle timeout periods, endpoints MUST increase the idle timeout period to be at least three times the current Probe Timeout (PTO).
-This allows for multiple PTOs to expire prior to idle timeout, allowing for at least one path packet to be lost timing out the connection.
+This allows for multiple PTOs to expire prior to idle timeout, allowing for at least one packet to be lost prior to idle timeout.

 ### Liveness Testing